objectbox/objectbox-swift-integration-test/README.md

 $ ./test.sh --help
 Usage: test.sh [options] {project-directory}

--v, --version:  specify version for the Podfile/Cartfile -s, --source:   specify source repository for the Podfile/Cartfile -S, --staging:  use the staging source repository for the Podfile/Cartfile -f, --file:     only create Podfile/Cartfile
+-v, --version:  The ObjectBox pod or Carthage version or Swift Package repository tag or branch -s, --source:   The source repository for the Podfile/Cartfile or the Swift Package repository URL -S, --staging:  use the staging source repository for the Podfile/Cartfile -f, --file:     only create Podfile/Cartfile
--c, --carthage: use Carthage instead of CocoaPods
+-c, --carthage: Test the Carthage instead of the CocoaPods release
 --carthage-bin: use the packaged Carthage executable from our bin dir
+--swiftpm:      Test the SwiftPM instead of the CocoaPods release
---clean:        cleans all added/modified files to reset the state to a fresh git checkout.
+--clean:        cleans all added/modified files to reset the state to a fresh
+                git checkout.
 Warning: Data may be LOST!!
                 Does something like 'git clean -fdx && git reset --hard'
 --skip:         specify a project to skip
---framework:    specify a HTTPS URL to an uploaded framework to be tested (this creates a local Cartfile pointing to the URL)
+--framework:    specify a HTTPS URL to an uploaded framework to be tested
+                (this creates a local Cartfile pointing to the URL)
 ```

 ## What is this doing?

-The process for each project is like this:
+When testing the CocoaPods release, the process for each project is like this:

 1. Plain Xcode project and sources checked in without pods; ensure this "fresh" state when running on the CI machine
 2. Add ObjectBox pods by running the usual commands as described in the docs (pod init, manual Podfile edits, pod install, setup.rb)